-- The persistent and increasing burden of poverty on women - Inequalities and inadequacies in and unequal access to education and training - Inequalities and inadequacies in and unequal access to health care and related services - Violence against women - The effects of armed or other kinds of conflict on women - Inequality in economic structures and policies, in all forms of productive activities and in access to resources - Inequality between men and women in the sharing of power and decision-making at all levels - Insufficient mechanisms at all levels to promote the advancement of women
+- The persistent and increasing burden of poverty on women - Inequalities and inadequacies in and unequal access to education and training - Inequalities and inadequacies in and unequal access to health care and related services - Violence against women - The effects of armed or other kinds of conflict on women, including those living under foreign occupation - Inequality in economic structures and policies, in all forms of productive activities and in access to resources

-- Lack of respect for and inadequate promotion and protection of the human rights of women - Stereotyping of women and inequality in women's access to and participation in all communication systems, especially in the media - Gender inequalities in the management of natural resources and in the safeguarding of the environment - Persistent discrimination against and violation of the rights of the girl child
+- Inequality between men and women in the sharing of power and decision-making at all levels - Insufficient mechanisms at all levels to promote the advancement of women - Lack of respect for and inadequate promotion and protection of the human rights of women - Stereotyping of women and inequality in women's access to and participation in all communication systems, especially in the media - Gender inequalities in the management of natural resources and in the safeguarding of the environment - Persistent discrimination against and violation of the rights of the girl child

 The 20-year review and appraisal of the implementation of the Beijing Declaration and Platform for Action found that these areas remain valid today.
-The Political Declaration adopted at CSW 59 pledged to intensify concrete measures to ensure the full, effective and accelerated implementation of the Beijing Declaration and Platform for Action.
-In particular, a set of specific strategies was identified to accelerate progress and effect change.
-These are:
+The Political Declaration adopted at CSW 59 pledged to intensify concrete further action to ensure the full, effective and accelerated implementation of the Beijing Declaration and Platform for Action, including through:

-- strengthened implementation of laws, policies, strategies and programme activities for all women and girls; - strengthened and increased support for institutional mechanisms for gender equality and the empowerment of women and girls at all levels; - the transformation of discriminatory norms and gender stereotypes and the promotion of social norms and practices that recognize the positive role and contribution of women and eliminate discrimination against women and girls; - significantly increased investment to close resource gaps, including through the mobilization of financial resources from all sources; - strengthened accountability for the implementation of existing commitments; and - enhanced capacity-building, data collection, monitoring and evaluation, and access to and use of information and communications technologies.
+- strengthened implementation of laws, policies, strategies and programme activities for all women and girls; - strengthened and increased support for institutional mechanisms for gender equality and the empowerment of women and girls at all levels; - the transformation of discriminatory norms and gender stereotypes and the promotion of social norms and practices that recognize the positive role and contribution of women and eliminate discrimination against women and girls; - significantly increased investment to close resource gaps, including through the mobilization of financial resources from all sources, including domestic resource mobilization and allocation and increased priority on gender equality and the empowerment of women in official development assistance to build on progress achieved and ensure that official development assistance is used effectively to contribute to the implementation of the Platform for Action; - strengthened accountability for the implementation of existing commitments; and - enhanced capacity-building, data collection, monitoring and evaluation, and access to and use of information and communications technologies.